 - What causes eosinophilic esophagitis?

 Although medical experts are not certain of the exact causes of EoE, they believe that the condition is related to an allergic reaction to environmental or food triggers.
-Specific genes may also be involved in developing EoE.
+Certain people may have a genetic condition that can increase the risk of developing EoE.

 Other conditions such as gastroesophageal reflux disease (GERD), parasitic diseases or inflammatory bowel disease may also cause high levels of eosinophils in the esophagus.
 If you have symptoms of EoE, see a doctor for an accurate diagnosis.
 A doctor can rule out other conditions and decide on the best treatment plan for you.